happy44300/pac-man-algoscript-clone/README.md

 Open [Main.js](https://github.com/happy44300/pac-man-algoscript-clone/blob/master/Main.js) in this repository

-Copy paste the code in algoscript and run it
+Copy paste the code from [Main.js](https://github.com/happy44300/pac-man-algoscript-clone/blob/master/Main.js) in algoscript and run it

 Enjoy
 ### Playing the game